 The Supply Agreement's initial term is five years (the "Initial Term"), with Vericel required to provide us with notice regarding whether it plans to extend the Initial Term for an additional two years by the third anniversary of the Supply Agreement.
+On May 2022, Vericel notified us on its election to extend the Initial Term for an additional 2 years until 2026.
 After the Initial Term and optional two-year extension, Vericel, at its sole discretion, may choose to extend the Supply Agreement's term for additional one-year periods for a potential total term of fifteen years.